indypy/todopyramid/README.md

 [![Build Status](https://travis-ci.org/saschagottfried/todopyramid.svg?branch=master)](https://travis-ci.org/saschagottfried/todopyramid)

-This is a refactored version of the Pyramid app for the Python Web Shootout.
+This is a refactored version of the Pyramid app for the Python Web Shootout originally crafted by SixFeetUp.

+Try it out here: <http://todopyramid-sgottfried.rhcloud.com/>

 ## Install